llooker/blocks_redshift_admin/README.md

 The model is very self contained, with no references to other views/models, and all global object names prefixed with "redshift_".
 As a result, implementation should be straight-forward:

 - Copy the view and dashboard files into your project
-- Either:
 - Copy the model file into your project and set the connection
-	- Or, splice the model file contents (except connection) into an existing model file on your redshift connection
-- Search and replace your model name.
-Search for "meta" (You can use regular expressions to limit to whole word matches with "\bmeta\b")
+	- Alternately, you can splice the model file contents (except connection) into an existing model file that uses your redshift connection.
+Then search and replace your model name.
+Search for "redshift_model"
-	- Dashboards elements will contain references to the model name
-	- Links to dashboards will contain references to the model name (in particular, from the dimension redshift_queries.query)
-- Unhide any explores that you want to be visible from your explore menu
+- Optionally unhide any explores that you want to be visible from your explore menu

-# Great!
+## Great!
 Now what? ##

 Identify hotspots from the performance dashboard, and drill into the query inspection to pinpoint causes.
 Here are typical problems and associated fixes
 - Do queries contain unintentional Nested Loops, especially with large tables?
 Understand how a hash join works and correct any join predicates that prevent hash joins